 In addition to creating notes, you can also reply to previously made notes.
 By replying to a note, you’re continuing the conversation about that specific area of feedback.
 To reply, click on the Reply button.
 Replies behave similarly to notes and support written text and attachments.

 Everyone on a Playlist will receive an email notification whenever a Playlist is shared, new notes or replies are made, a Version is approved, or new media is added to a Playlist.
 This helps keep everyone up-to-date on feedback or whenever new work is available.
 If you’re a Shotgun user, you’ll receive the standard email notifications as defined by your email notification settings.
 If you’re receiving too many email notifications, you can control which updates you receive by selecting “Email Preferences” under the “Signed in as…” button.

 Upon your client’s first login, and depending on your password authentication settings, your client will be asked to set a password for future access.
 This password will apply to any Playlist shared with them from your Shotgun site.

 If you need to manage your client users you can do so via the Client Users page.
 From the Client Users page you can add a thumbnail, enable/disable, and change the password of a Client User.

-To reset a client’s password, toggle the columns to show “Password” and “Require a change of password.”
+To reset a client’s password, toggle the columns to show “Password” and “Require a change of password at the next sign in.”
 Click on the link in the Password field, or select “Require a change of password” if you would like the clients to select their own passwords the next time they log in to the Client Review Site.

 Clients can review your work by providing written or annotated feedback and attaching files.
 Notes submitted through the Client Review Site are also submitted to Shotgun and connect to all the right entities.
 When reviewing on an iOS or Android device, annotations are not currently supported.